limegimlet/covid_dataviz/about_data.md

 * _Personnes agées_ for the French government means people 65 or older.
 However, the publicly-available, daily testing data only breaks down age in 10-year increments.
 As a result the maps here show incidence rates for people 70 or older( `incid_70+`).
 In other words, they are understated compared to official government figures.

-* The government examines overall incidence rates for the major metropolitan in France when classifiying a département.
-These are Paris, Rennes, Bordeaux, Toulouse, Montpellier, Marseilles, Lyon, Grenoble and Lille.
-However publicly-available testing data is by département, not commune.
-Paris is the only city with its own département.
-This likely means the overall incidence rate in these maps (`incid_tous`) is also understated.
+* The government examines overall incidence rates for the major metropolitan in France when classifiying its surrounding département.
+Until Oct 15 2020 there wasn't any data on these metropoles, so I've applied those thresholds to departments instead.
+This likely means the overall incidence rate in these maps (`incid_tous`) is also understated compared to official figures.

 ## Data sources